HumanSignal/label-studio/docs/source/guide/sdk.md

 ---
 title: Python SDK Tutorial for Label Studio
-short: Python SDK Tutorial
+short: Backend SDK Python Tutorial
 type: guide
 tier: all
-order: 675
+order: 900
+section: "Integration & Development"
 meta_title: Label Studio Python SDK Tutorial
 meta_description: Tutorial documentation for the Label Studio Python SDK.
 How and why to use the SDK for data labeling project creation and annotated task parsing.
 ---